What is SBAR in Nursing?

 • Eliminate unnecessary information

-The information conveyed via SBAR is meant to be comprehensive, but not overly detailed.
-It may invite additional questions that you should be prepared to answer, but even without those questions being asked should serve to provide enough information for another healthcare professional to move forward.
+The information conveyed via SBAR is meant to be comprehensive but not overly detailed.
+It may invite additional questions that you should be prepared to answer.
+Still, even without those questions being asked, it should provide enough information for another healthcare professional to move forward.

-It’s also important to note that the recommendations may include medical interventions (such as medication recommendations, radiology, or lab draws), but ultimately, it is up to the medical provider to place orders for the patient and determine the next steps.
+It’s also important to note that the recommendations may include medical interventions (such as medication recommendations, radiology, or lab draws).
+Still, it is ultimately up to the medical provider to place orders for the patient and determine the next steps.

 Nurses are often asked for their professional recommendations because they spend the most time with the patient and might be picking up on subtle cues from the patient.